codefresh-io/docs.codefresh.io/_docs/getting-started/cd-codefresh.md

 See [Using Helm in Codefresh pipelines]({{site.baseurl}}/docs/deployments/helm//using-helm-in-codefresh-pipeline/), [Using managed Helm repos]({{site.baseurl}}/docs/deployments/helm//managed-helm-repository/), and Helm [charts and repositories]({{site.baseurl}}/docs/deployments/helm/helm-charts-and-repositories/).

 ## Dashboards
 Dashboards are key to providing the right information at the right time.
-Codefresh makes it easy to both access and visualize critical information for any resource at any stage, at any level, and for anyone, from managers to DevOps engineers.
+Codefresh makes it easy to both access and visualize critical information for any resource, at any stage and level, and for anyone, from managers to DevOps engineers.
 Our operational dashboards expose the most critical application and environmental information to developers for troubleshooting without needing assistance from the DevOps teams.
 Our analytics dashboards expose key statistics and metrics around builds and deployments for product owners and management alike.

 You can customize all dashboards to display just the information most relevant to your business issues.

 **Kubernetes**
 The Kubernetes (Kubernetes Services) dashboard displays the clusters in your environments, their state, and actions if you have the required access privileges.
-The dashboard is a centralized location from which to view, add, modify, and remove Kubernetes services.
+This dashboard is a centralized location from which to view, add, modify, and remove Kubernetes services.
 You can deploy services with images from the Codefresh registry or from external Docker registries.
 See [Accessing the Kubernetes dashboard]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/#accessing-the-kubernetes-dashboard).

 **Helm dashboards**
-For Helm we have a Helm Board, and a Helm Releases dashboard.
+For Helm, we have a Helm Board, and a Helm Releases dashboard.

 * Helm Boards
-  The Helm Board is a special environment board that allows you to track one or more applications as they move within your infrastructure.
+  The Helm Board is a special environment board that tracks applications as they move within your infrastructure.
 For example, between Dev, QA and Prod environments.
-  Here you can see the lifecycle of the application, and at the same time, use it as a tool shift Helm releases between environments.
+  Here you can see the lifecycle of the application, and at the same time, use it as a tool to shift Helm releases between environments.

   You can create as many Helm Boards as you want, and customize the Helm Boards with the columns to display, each column being a Helm-enabled Kubernetes cluster.
   See [Using the Helm Board]({{site.baseurl}}/docs/deployments/helm/helm-environment-promotion/#using-the-helm-environment-board).